DizzyThermal/TKViewer/README.md

 } tile                   (4 bytes)
 ```

-## EPFViewer GUI (PyQt5)
+## TKViewer GUI (PyQt5)

 A GUI using the FileReader module to perform some functions.

 **Features**:

-The EPFViewer attempts to mimic parts of the NexusTK Map Editor.
+The TKViewer attempts to mimic parts of the NexusTK Map Editor.

 The **Data** directory (from NexusTK Map Editor) is required.
 This contains the
 following files: